 - 21.2.
 Around 1,180 homes will be provided over the period 2006 2031, chiefly within the town boundary.
 A key priority will be maximising opportunities for affordable homes and family sized accommodation, especially in larger developments. - 21.3.
-A significant amount of the future housing (around 180 homes) will be delivered through the strategic site at Durrants Lane / Shootersway (Egerton Rothesay).
+A significant amount of the future housing (around 180 homes) will be delivered through the strategic site at Durrants Lane/Shootersway (Egerton Rothesay).
 However, not all of the housing required can be achieved within the urban areas of the town and a local allocation has been identified at Hanburys, Shootersway. - 21.4.
-Two new primary age schools are required in the town as an outcome of Hertfordshire County Council's assessment of school places in the borough.
-It would be prudent to plan for one 2 form entry school to the north west and another to the south east of Berkhamsted.
-The broad zones where new education provision will be directed to are illustrated in Figure 23. - 21.5.
-There is also a need for further school capacity in the town on existing sites.
+State schools in Berkhamsted will be restructured into two tiers i.e. primary and secondary schools.
+Two new primary schools are expected.
+There is also a requirement to increase places at secondary level.
+The broad zones in the northwest and south east of the town, to which new provision will be directed, are illustrated in Figure 23. - 21.5.
+There is also a need for further school capacity and facilities on existing sites in the town.
+This applies to state and private schools.
 Planning policy needs to be applied sensibly to allow for on-going investment and improvements to school capacity to take place and to ensure that the wider interests of the town are met. - 21.6.
-New development must maintain the distinctive physical and historic character of the town and its valley setting, and will not be supported where it has an adverse impact on the sensitive open valley sides and ridge top locations.
+New development must respect and maintain the distinctive physical and historic character of the town and its valley setting, including the landscape setting of the castle.
+It will not be supported where it has an adverse impact on the sensitive open valley sides and ridge top locations.
+The green swathe between the town and the A41 will be maintained.
 Views across the valley and along the valley floor will be safeguarded.
 A cautious approach will be taken to flood risk for development close to the canal embankment and any proposals will be subject to a flood risk assessment, and any necessary mitigation measures. - 21.7.
 Open space and designated Open Land, particularly the river and canal corridor, will be protected and enhanced because of their contribution to the character of the town, for outdoor recreation, and as a biodiversity resource.
-The strategic site at Durrants Lane / Shootersway (Egerton Rothesay School) will secure additional informal open space and playing fields.
+The strategic site at Durrants Lane/Shootersway (Egerton Rothesay School) will secure additional informal open space and playing fields.
 The contribution from other smaller open areas (such as the remnants of hedgerows in the low-density residential neighbourhoods) will be protected to provide opportunities for a network of wildspace linking the centre to the edge of the town. - 21.8.
 Opportunities to de-culvert the river and to enhance the chalk stream environment will be taken where appropriate.
 The canal is important in its own right and its character, history and built heritage, particularly in respect of wharfage, need to be protected. - 21.9.
 The key district shopping and service role of the town centre will be maintained.
 The proposed redevelopment of the High Street / Water Lane site will deliver high quality buildings, a new supermarket and small shop units, and improved public car parking. - 21.10.
 A baseline of around 7,700 jobs in the B-Class uses will be maintained to ensure an adequate supply of employment land that contributes towards the town's local economy, and maintains a reasonable balance between local homes and jobs.